the Philodemic Society

 (a) Only those Active-members, who were present for the majority of the keynotes, shall be eligible to ballot for the best speakers of each regular debate.

-(b) Both members and non-members of the Philodemic Society are subject to be voted for as each debate’s best speakers.
-Although only Active-members may give keynote addresses at the Merrick Medal Debate, the society will tabulate and save any and all points accrued by each of its guests in the event that any of these speakers become an Active-member before the date of the Merrick Medal Debate.
+(b) Both members and non-members of the Philodemic Society are subject to be voted as each debate’s best speakers.
+Although only Active-members may give keynote addresses at the Merrick Medal Debate, the society will tabulate and save any and all points accrued by each of its guests in the event that he becomes an Active-member before the date of the Merrick Medal Debate.

-(c) All members eligible to vote shall rank who, in their opinions, were the top three speakers of the debate.
+(c) Each member eligible to vote shall rank who in his opinion were the top three speakers of the debate.
 The voting shall be done by secret ballot.
 Ballots shall be collected and tabulated by the President and Vice President of the Society, neither of whom shall be eligible to receive votes nor points for the Merrick Medal.
 Each first place vote in a ballot earns a speaker three (3) points; second place, two (2) points; and third place, one (1) point.

 (d) Overall points for the Merrick Medal Debate (henceforth called Merrick Points) will be awarded to the five Philodemicians receiving the highest point totals for each debate.
 The individual earning the most points in the debate is awarded five (5) Merrick Points; the individual with second largest number of points, four (4) Merrick Points; the individual with the third largest number of points, three (3) Merrick Points; the individual with the fourth largest number of points, two (2) Merrick Points; and the individual with the fifth largest number of points, one (1) Merrick Point.
 In the event of tie, the Merrick Points assigned to shared places shall be awarded to all speakers sharing said place.
 The Merrick Points for as many places below as there are contested speakers shall not be awarded.

-(e) The point totals for each debate and the accumulated Merrick Points shall be read by the President or the President’s designee after each debate.
+(e) The point totals for each debate and the accumulated Merrick Points shall be read by the President or his designee after each debate.

 Selection of keynote speakers for the Merrick Medal Debate shall be conducted after that debate occurring as close as possible to one month prior to the scheduled Merrick Debate as follows: